University College London Courses

 • Social Sciences

-Some departments are not open to fall-only or spring-only students.
+Some departments are not open to Fall-only or Spring-only students.
 The term availability will be listed in the “Key Information” section on each individual department's subject availability page.

-note: please refer to limited capacity department information for the 2024-2025 academic year on the UCL Study Options website for more details.
+note: please refer to limited capacity department information for the 2025-2026 academic year on the UCL Study Options website for more details.

 Choosing Your Courses

-Courses open to study abroad (affiliate) students are listed by subject on the UCL Study Abroad website.
+Courses open to study abroad (Affiliate) students are listed by subject on the UCL Study Abroad website.

 When selecting courses, it is important to pay attention to prerequisites and course levels:

-• Year 1 Courses - Introductory, No background required
+• Year 1 Courses - Introductory, no background required

 • Year 3 Courses - Senior, Advanced.
-Will need significant prior knowledge (at least 5-6 prior courses in the subject, plus satisfy relevant pre-requisites).
-You can only take year 3 modules if you have a very strong background in the subject.
+Will need significant prior knowledge (at least 6-8 prior courses in the subject, plus satisfy relevant pre-requisites).
+You can only take Year 3 modules if you have a very strong background in the subject.

 Refer to the credit translation scale below: